lizkrznarich/github-intro/README.md

         git push origin new-branch-name

 ### Merging
+After a branch is pushed to the remote, it needs to be checked for conflicts and merged into the master branch to make the changes 'official'

+In GitHub, request to merge your branch into master by making a Pull Request

+### Pull requests

+Pull requests send a message to the remote repository owner asking to merge your branch into the master branch

+- Specific to GitHub (not part of Git)
+- Can only be made via the GitHub UI

 1. Open a Pull Request [https://help.github.com/articles/about-pull-requests](https://help.github.com/articles/about-pull-requests)
 2. Merge a Pull Request [https://help.github.com/articles/merging-a-pull-request](https://help.github.com/articles/merging-a-pull-request/)

 ### Syncing

+After pull requests are merged, always sync your local repo with the remote!

 1. Switch to the master branch

         git checkout master